Isle of Man: Law of Offshore

 Investment Management Law

-According to the Commission, the move is in response to the new market environment and recognizes the importance of appropriate regulatory oversight for funds.
+From 1 May 2010, the Isle of Man Financial Supervision Commission (IOMFSC) permitted the establishment of regulated funds in the Isle of Man, with specialist and qualifying fund types both being relaunched as registered funds.
+According to the IOMFSC, the move is in response to the new market environment and recognizes the importance of appropriate regulatory oversight for funds.

-Licensing of investment management, including that of collective investment funds, was introduced by the Investment Business Acts 1991 to 1993, with a definition of activities to be licensed contained in the Investment Business Order 1991.
-The regulatory regime for collective investment funds is now governed by the The Collective Investment Schemes Act 2008 (CIS Act) which came into force on August 1, 2008, having been previously established by the Financial Supervision Act 1988.
+Licensing of investment management, including that of collective investment funds, was introduced by the Investment Business Acts, 1991 to 1993, with a definition of activities to be licensed contained in the Investment Business Order 1991.
+The regulatory regime for collective investment funds is now governed by the Collective Investment Schemes Act 2008 (CIS Act) which came into force on 1 August 2008, having been previously established by the Financial Supervision Act 1988.

 Subordinate legislation made under the Financial Supervision Act 1988 continues to have effect as if it was made under the relevant provisions of the CIS Act.